keeganprunty/Fanalytics/README.md

 ## 🎓 Use Cases

-### For Athletic Departments
+### For Athletic Departments:
 - Understand your fanbase DNA relative to peer institutions
 - Benchmark engagement metrics against similar genotypes
 - Identify growth opportunities based on fanbase transitions

-### For Rallyoop
-- Assisting Rallyoop in partnering with schools using these public insights to gain more advanced private institutional data
-- Customize go-to-market strategies by genotype
-- Prioritize partnership opportunities based on fanbase characteristics

-### For Researchers
+### For Rallyoop:
-- Explore patterns in college sports fan behavior
-- Analyze demographic and geographic trends in alumni engagement
-- Study the relationship between performance and fan loyalty across different contexts
+A credibility builder and conversation starter.
+By demonstrating sophisticated analysis using only publicly available data, Rallyoop earns trust with athletic departments, opening the door to deeper partnerships where schools share proprietary fan data (ticketing systems, CRM databases, donation records).

 ---